 Welcome to our Employee Spotlight series where we get to know Skimlinks employees from around the globe a bit better.

-Hi Arthur, let’s start with you telling us a bit about yourself…
+Hi Ruan, let’s start with you telling us a bit about yourself…

 When and why did you join Skimlinks?

-What will your role be in the Australian market?
+What is your role in the APAC market?

-What do you think is the biggest challenge facing the Australian market right now?
+What do you think is the biggest challenge facing the APAC market right now?

-What do you believe is the biggest opportunity in the Australian market now?
+On the flip side, what do you believe is the biggest opportunity in the APAC market now?

 Where do you want Skimlinks to be in your region in a year’s time?